 The University will not accept a Sponsored Project:

-- that endangers the University's nonprofit status and privileges;
+- that jeopardizes the University's nonprofit status or its associated privileges;

-- that has value only to the Sponsor and not to the University.
+- that has value solely to the external Sponsor and offers no significant value or benefit back to the University.

 6. Compliance with Law and Policy

-Sponsored Projects will be conducted and administered in accordance with all University Policies, federal laws and regulations, other applicable governmental laws and regulations, and the conditions imposed by the Sponsor in the Award.
+Sponsored Projects will be conducted and administered in accordance with all University Policies, applicable federal laws and regulations, other relevant governmental laws and regulations, and the specific conditions detailed by the Sponsor in the official Award agreement.

-7. The Role of the Officer of Research and Graduate Studies
+7. The Role of the Office of Research and Innovation

-All Proposals and Awards for Sponsored Projects must be coordinated through, approved by, and administered by the Office of Research and Graduate Studies.
-Approval is required prior to initiation of a Proposal for external funding, and prior to acceptance of an Award to validate that the Sponsored Project and restrictions imposed on the University by the Award are consistent with University Policies and with the University’s mission, its capabilities and capacity, and its commitment to free and open inquiry.
-Procedures for obtaining University approval are detailed in the Research Handbook.
+All Proposals and Awards for Sponsored Projects must be coordinated through, approved by, and administered by the Office of Research and Innovation.
+Approval is required prior to submission of a Proposal for external funding, and prior to acceptance of an Award to validate that the Sponsored Project and restrictions imposed on the University by the Award are consistent with University Policies and with the University’s mission, its capabilities and capacity, and its commitment to free and open inquiry.

 8. Ownership of Intellectual Property